greg-raven/Uncommon-Sense/_posts/2010-04-25-the-end-of-the-republic.md

 ---
-title: 'The end of the Republic'
+title: "The end of the Republic"
 layout: post
 categories:
 - socialism